Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-7.md

 "How can I be fascinated by life and animals ... and allow you to kill dozens of them just for me?"
 Alix picked up one of the stones that the crows had thrown. "_Fascinating_.
 How did they get it this sharp?
 Have the Gosti tools spread to the birds too?
 Mami, again?"

 Feria was used to Alix suddenly jumping to different topics now.
-She brought him back.
+She brought his attention back.

 "Sometimes," said Feria, "there are no perfectly good choices.
 And still a choice must be made.
 But we need brains like yours, we need to save the Giant Foxes, to maybe find _better_ solutions one day.
 The crows would just use their brains for finding food and surviving, nothing more.
 The tigers would just use their brains for killing.
 You think further ahead, even if it takes a lot of food to give you enough energy for it."